kaaskoek232/Jailbreaks-GPT-Gemini-deepseek-/README.md

 ![ShadowHacker](https://www.shadowhackr.com/wp-content/uploads/2024/01/logo.png)

-A collection of powerful and advanced prompts designed to unlock the full potential of various AI language models.
+for GPT, Sora, Claude, Gemini, anything... this prompt unlocks rage mode A collection of powerful and advanced prompts designed to unlock the full potential of various AI language models.
 These prompts are intended for educational and research purposes only.

 ## 🌟 About the Author